 Question 5: Do you plan to do anything for our college?

 Try to come up with a plan, with a particular idea.
-You do not have to really do it afterwards–no one will remember the things you told in a scholarship interview, if you ask them a year later.
-But once you talk to the committee, you should do your best to convince them that you want to give back….
+You do not have to really do it afterwards–one month later, nobody will remember the things you told them in a scholarship interview.
+But once you talk to the scholarship committee, you should do your best to convince them that you want to give something back.